 Ultimately, children should eat an amount of food that leaves them satisfied, while ideally striking a balance of varied foods from the different food groups.

 My portion size chart will help you start off with a reasonable amount of food for your child.
+It’s based on age and changes as your child grows.

 Children need several servings of each food group to meet nutrient needs and energy requirements for normal growth and development.